GGranja12/Airbnb-Lisbon-Data-overview/README.md

 ![image](https://github.com/user-attachments/assets/5548fa82-4ff9-4b7a-a9d0-402844a64f89)

-## *Quest Overview* 📝
+## *Project Overview* 📝

-#### Welcome to our House Sale Prices Forecasting quest!
+#### Welcome to my Airbnb Lisbon's Listings Exploratory Data Analysis!

-This project was developed while attending Ironhack's Data Analytics course, with the main objective focused on consolidating our visualization and Python skills, as well as enhancing our knowledge of supervised machine learning through the development of predictive regression models to forecast real estate prices.
+This mid-project was developed during Ironhack's Data Analytics course, aiming to showcase and solidify the knowledge acquired over the past months.
+The project focuses on applying visualization and Python skills, exploratory data analysis techniques, and the development of machine learning models.

 ## *The Dataset* 🗃

+The data

 The csv. file can be downloaded by accessing this [Kaggle page](https://www.kaggle.com/datasets/minasameh55/king-country-houses-aa).